Edward Olivares Player Props: Royals vs. Reds

 Edward Olivares At The Plate

-- Olivares has nine doubles, four triples, five home runs and 11 walks while batting .246.
+- Olivares is batting .246 with 10 doubles, four triples, five home runs and 11 walks.

+- Olivares enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .353.

-- He has scored in 20 games this season, with multiple runs five times.
+- He has scored in 42.0% of his games this season, with two or more runs scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.